kamialie/fractal/README.md

 # fractal

-Graphical project that demonstrates ther use of mathimatical notions with the example of complex numbers.
+Graphical project that demonstrates the use of mathimatical notions with the example of complex numbers.

-Term fractal was populated by Benoit Mandelbrot, and I'm going to show the Mandelbrot set and its variation.
+Term "fractal" became really popular after work done by Benoit Mandelbrot, and I'm going to show the Mandelbrot set and its variations.

 Good starting point to understand what fractals are is a wikipedia page, which I included in references.